-We will run PDCA cycles to remain prepared for contingencies like avian flu through measures such as updating response team members and the BCP, carrying out educational activities for infection prevention and stockpiling sanitary and medical goods.
+We will run PDCA cycles to remain prepared for contingencies like highly virulent flu through measures such as updating response team members and the BCP, carrying out educational activities for infection prevention and stockpiling sanitary and medical goods.
+During the current COVID-19 outbreak as well, we began monitoring when there were signs of a pandemic and put the full organization to work in responding when infections expanded globally.
+We have endeavored to ensure the health and safety of our employees and their families, stem the spread of infections and continue and restore business activities.